 Absolutely drop your feedback if you’d tried these or the original.
 It’s always helpful to hear from a variety of runners.

-Thanks to Coach Lindsey for taking these out on a variety of runs to give us some great insight to this shoe line up.
+Thanks to Lindsey for taking these out on a variety of runs to give us some great insight to this shoe line up.
 Having tested the Ghost, Ghost Max 2 and others lately, I her thoughts on feel underfoot aligned with what I’ve seen across the brand.

 Looking for other running shoes??